rootstrap/tech-guides/python/README.md

 For especify which version Python (in case you have multiple versions of Python):
 ```
-virtualenv -p python3 env # Creates a env with python3
+virtualenv -p python3 <env> # Creates a new virtualenv with name env and python3
 ```

 ### Activating a virtualenv